nh-nahid/nh-nahid/README.md

 - 💞️ I’m looking to collaborate with a Developing Team
 - 📫 How to reach me ...Knock me on social preference
 - 😄 Mail to: nahid4510@gmail.com
-- ⚡ Fun fact: I am fond of gardening & Traveling
+- ⚡ Fun fact: Trying to explore new things

 <!---
 nh-nahid/nh-nahid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.